FINANCE

 EXPECTED READ TIME: 6 MINUTES

-"Prepare for arrival" takes on a whole new meaning when it's baby's arrival.
+"Prepare for arrival" takes on a whole new meaning when there’s a baby on the way.
 Planning for a baby financially can ease the transition to parenthood and help you more fully enjoy the priceless experience of raising your child.

 Check out these best practices for financial planning when you have a little one on the way.

-To start, think about which debts you could feasibly tackle.
-Although you might not be able to pay down your mortgage by baby's arrival, could you pay off your car or another small debt?
+Paying off debt will make it easier to take on the costs of a new baby.
+Although you might not be debt-free by baby's arrival, could you pay off your car loan or another small debt?

 Build Your Savings

-Easier said than done, building up your savings before you take parental leave can better equip you to meet your new financial responsibilities.
+Building up your savings before you take parental leave will help you better meet your new financial responsibilities.
+Automating your savings can help.

 Emergency Fund

-Now is also an ideal time to either start or bump up contributions to your emergency fund.
-Best kept separately from your other savings accounts, your emergency fund is what you can turn to for literal emergencies such as loss of a job or unexpected medical or home-repair bills.
+Now is the time to start or grow your emergency fund.
+Best kept separately from your other savings accounts, your emergency fund is what you can turn to for literal emergencies such as the loss of a job or unexpected medical or home-repair bills.
 As a rule of thumb, aim to save at least three to six months' worth of living expenses.

 Save For Parental Leave